projectcalico/calico/security/tutorials/app-layer-policy/enforce-policy-istio.md

 ### The need for policy

-Although {{site.prodname}} and Istio are running in the cluster, we have not defined any authorization policy.
+Although {{site.prodname}} and Istio are running in the cluster, we have not defined any authentication policy.
 Istio was configured to mutually authenticate traffic between the pods in your application, so only connections with Istio-issued certificates are allowed, and all inter-pod traffic is encrypted with TLS.
 That's already a big step in the right direction.

 But, let's consider some deficiencies in this security architecture:

  * All incoming connections from workloads in the Istio mesh are equally trusted
- * Possession of a key and certificate pair is the *only* access credential considered.
+ * Possession of a key & certificate pair is the *only* access credential considered.

 To understand why these might be a problem, let's take them one at a time.